Get started with customer relationship management tools

 Task management

-Keeping track of tasks helps the whole team work more efficiently.
+Keeping track of tasks helps you and your team work more efficiently.
 Plan and sort tasks, assign them to team members, and create reminders that sync with your calendar.

 Analytics tools

-No more sifting through mountains of data - analytics tools compile the data and give the details you need.
-You get routine summaries and reports based on factors you select.
-This gives you a good understanding of processes.
+No more sifting through mountains of data!
+Analytics tools sift the data and give the details you need.
+You can set the filters to get summaries and reports with the right level of detail for you.
+This helps you gain a good understanding of your data.
 Plus it makes troubleshooting more effective.

-Every organisation operates differently, so it's important to tailor your CRM tool so it works for you.
+Every business works differently, so it's important to tailor your CRM tool so it works for you.
 Add or remove features to build a tool that fits your organisation.

 Integration with other tools

-Most CRM tools integrate with existing software, reducing the need to go back-and-forth between systems.
-CRM doesn’t need to be yet another platform to juggle.
+You don't want CRM to be yet another platform to juggle!
+The good news is that most CRM tools integrate with existing software.
 Using these tools, you can connect existing apps like your calendar, social media, live chat or eCommerce platform.

 Activity